Influence of dictatoship on country''s democracy rising: Sonia Gandhi

 "It should be remembered that the Constitution will not be saved by buildings rather it will be protected by emotions," she asserted.

-Former Congress chief Rahul Gandhi also attended the programme via video-conferencing from Delhi, officialssaid.
+Former Congress chief Rahul Gandhi also attended the programme via video-conferencing from Delhi, officials said.

 Chief Minister Bhupesh Baghel, Chhattisgarh Assembly Speaker Charan Das Mahant and state ministers were present at the venue of the function in Nava Raipur.